-Sietze de Vries received his organ education from, among others, Wim van Beek and Jos van der Kooy with whom, and with Jan Jongepier, he also studied improvisation.
-He completed undergraduate and postgraduate organ studies as well as the Dutch professional church music diploma, specialising in improvisation.
-Sietze de Vries won no fewer than 15 prizes at national and international organ competitions, some whilst still a student at the Conservatories of Groningen and The Hague.
-These included first prize at the 2002 International Organ Improvisation Competition in Haarlem, where he had been a finalist in the previous two editions.
+Sietze de Vries is internationally active both as a concert organist and church musician.
+His organ teachers included, among others, Wim van Beek and Jos van der Kooy, the latter with whom De Vries also studied improvisation, as well as with Jan Jongepier.
+In addition to his Bachelor’s and Master’s degrees he also holds the Dutch professional church music certificate with a specialisation in improvisation.
+Sietze de Vries won no fewer than 15 prizes at various national and international organ competitions, some whilst still a student at the Conservatoria of Groningen and The Hague.
+These included his first prize at the Haarlem International Organ Improvisation Competition in 2002.

 Since 2000, Sietze de Vries has been in demand throughout the world.
 In addition to his performances in Europe, he has also travelled to the United States, Canada, South Africa, Russia and Australia.
 As an (improvisation) teacher he is international demand, in addition to his post at the Prince Claus Conservatory in Groningen.

 In addition to his work as a performer and teacher, Sietze is especially well known for his leading of organ tours, lecturing, giving masterclasses and developing programmes which bring children into contact with the organ.
 His commitment to developing young talent is also reflected in his role accompanying the Roden Girl Choristers.
 He has published articles in various international magazines about church music, organ building and improvisation and is the organ building editor for the Dutch magazine ‘Het Orgel’.

 Sietze de Vries is organist of the Martinikerk in Groningen and Artistic Director of the Groningen Organ Education Centre which promotes the collection of historic organs in the Groningen province from its base at the Petruskerk in Leens.